neithere/argh/docs/source/tutorial.rst

 `Argh` allows for more expressive and pythonic code because:

-* everything is inferred from the function signature;
+* everything is inferred from the function signature and type annotations;
 * regular function arguments are represented as positional CLI arguments;
 * varargs (``*args``) are represented as a "zero or more" positional CLI argument;
 * kwonly (keyword-only arguments, see :pep:`3102`) are represented as named CLI